jamescl604/MSCognitiveSpeechForVoiceAttack/Readme.md

 >**Note**: the plug-in generates the \<speech\> and \<voice\> tags.
 Anything you put in the "Context" field on the call to the lug-in will be placed inside the \<voice\> tag.

 #### Can I use Voice Attack Tokens in the Context field?
 Absolutely.
 Just like in other places, Voice Attack will process the tokens before it gets to the plug-in.
 The resulting text is what gets sent off for the speech generation.
+For example : **[Hi, Hello;Greetings] my friend** would randomly become one of the 3 variants : Hi my friend, Hello my friend, Greetings my friend.

+#### How can I change settings using variables (override the config file)?
+Each of the settings available in the config file can also be set using a Voice Attack variable.
+The variables are the combination of the prefix **MSCognitiveTextToSpeech.** and the KeyName from the config file.
+Examples: MSCognitiveTextToSpeech.DefaultVoiceName, MSCognitiveTextToSpeech.AddRadioEffect.
+If the config and variable use different settings, the variable takes precedence.

+>**Note**: the variables need to be the correct variable type (i.e settings that are true/false need to use "Set a Boolean type", anything that is a number should be an Int, Text should a Text type.)

 ## Troubleshooting